Seddryck/NBi/_documentation/config-defaults-references.md

 </settings>
 {% endhighlight %}

-The example, here under, configures a value for a connection-string that will be used everywhere, except in system-under-test where another value is provided.
+The example, here under, configures a value for a connection-string that will be used everywhere, except in the system-under-test where another value is provided.
 A parameter named *paramEverywhere* will also be used in both *system-under-test* and *assertions*, the second parameter named *paramToOverride* will have a different values in the *system-under-test* than in the *assertion*.

 {% highlight xml %}
 <settings>